elkrojo/croiglas-shop/README.md

 **Account Profile Page** - allows users to enter their contact information.
 This information can be updated from the same page.

-**Account Logout Page** - will redirect the user back to the home page, while displaying a message indicatiing they have logged out.
+**Account Logout Page** - will redirect the user back to the home page, while displaying a message indicating they have logged out.

 **Cart Page** - displays a table of contents showing what items are currently stored in the cart before checkout.
 Quantities can be updated before checkout.